Overcoming Saturation in Density Ratio Estimation by Iterated Regularization

 There are some theoretical results on the large class of algorithms following variations of Eq.~\eqref{eq:regularized_Bregman_objective}, see~\citet{kanamori2012statistical,kato2021non,gizewski2022regularization,zellinger2023adaptive}.
 However, to the best of our knowledge, none of these works achieves the optimal error rate discovered in~\citet{caponnetto2007optimal} for supervised learning (for $r>\frac{1}{2}$ in Assumption~\ref{ass:source_condition}).
 We are also not aware of any approach provably overcoming the saturation problem of Tikhonov regularization $\norm{f}^2$ in Eq.~\eqref{eq:regularized_Bregman_objective}, except~\citet{nguyen2023regularized} who study iterated Lavrentiev regularization only for the special case of KuLSIF.
 They include only a small numerical visualization and their pointwise error measure is different from our $B_F$.
 Our approach overcomes saturation and provably achieves the optimal rate of square loss.

+As noted above, Eq.~\eqref{eq:novel_objective} is inspired by the Bregman method~\cite{bregman1967relaxation} and Bregmanization~\cite{osher2005iterative,resmerita2006error} as studied in Inverse Problems.
+It is demonstrated in~\citet{resmerita2006error}, that regularization by Bregman distance can be considered as an instance of \textit{enhancing techniques}, commonly used in image processing.
+We refer to the book~\cite{scherzer2009variational} for in-depth convergence studies.

+Eq.~\eqref{eq:empirical_loss_objective} identifies the proposed methods as iterated Tikhonov regularizations, which have been studied in Inverse Problems literature, e.g., for linear problems~\cite{hanke1998nonstationary}, for non-linear problems~\cite{scherzer1993convergence}, in the continuous case~\cite{scherzer2001inverse}, for non-quadratic penalties~\cite{tadmor2004multiscale,kindermann2023multiscale} and for non-linear operators combined with non-linear penalty~\cite{modin2019multiscale}.
+All these studies can serve as a basis for analysing Eq.~\eqref{eq:novel_objective}.

-Our proof extends fast error rates from kernel regression~\citep{beugnot2021beyond} to density ratio estimation, using the duality between divergence estimation~\citep{reid2011information} and binary classification~\citep{menon2016linking}, and the self-concordance property of associated loss functions~\citep{bach2010self,marteau2019beyond}.
+Our analysis of the sampling behaviour extends fast error rates from kernel regression~\citep{beugnot2021beyond} (which relies on~\citet{Engl:96,bauer2007regularization}) to density ratio estimation, using the duality between divergence estimation~\citep{reid2011information} and binary classification~\citep{menon2016linking}, and the self-concordance property of associated loss functions~\citep{bach2010self,marteau2019beyond}.